Magician-21/taitan_analysis/README.md

 If you are interested, you can visit：https://blog.csdn.net/2303_76864056/article/details/146604501?spm=1001.2014.3001.5501。 There are more detailed analysis steps.

+The demo1.ipynb file is the analysis code I wrote.

 Note: This is just a simple prediction and no further analysis is done.